kuwisdelu/MSIResearch/README.md

 where `...` contain group directories which contain dataset directories.

-Recommended usage is to set an environment variable *$MSI_DBPATH* in your shell to the directory where `MSIData` is cloned and where locally cached datasets should be stored.
+Recommended usage is to set an environment variable *$MSI_DBPATH* in your shell to the directory where `MSIResearch` is cloned and where locally cached datasets should be stored.

 For example, in your `.zshrc` or `.bashrc`: